AdobeDocs/media-analytics.en/help/reporting/dimensions/ad-length.md

-﻿---
+---
 title: Ad length
-description: The Ad length dimension reports the duration in seconds of each ad.
+description: Reports the duration in seconds of each ad.
 feature: Dimensions
 role: User, Admin
 ---